-Analyzing the offensive words and sentiment score we discovered a few interesting facts, traditional offensive languages are generally associated with poor sentiment scores, the leftmost four words (Figure 6) are generally associated with a negative sentiment, and the top words are an indication of unfavorable fan sentiment.
+Analyzing the offensive words and sentiment score we discovered a few interesting facts, traditional offensive languages are generally associated with poor sentiment scores, as shown in Figure 3.
+The count of the offensive words with low median sentiment can therefore be an interesting variable to predict the draft pick.

-Team Sentiment
+iv.Team Sentiment